huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 # iMessage-Client-Mojave
 So...
-Apple took off AppleScript handling, and now you can't receive iMessages thru terminal?
+Apple took off AppleScript handling, and now you can't receive iMessages through your terminal?

 Not to worry.

-This iMessage client is a solution to that problem.
+This iMessage client is a solution to your problem.

 # Installation